 This is my second quarterly review of site #2.
 It is starting to show what I believe is an exciting trend.

-I have continued to average 3 articles per week, which is a very good rhythm.
-I wanted to complete 100 by the end of the year and I achieved that goal.
+Currently, I have continued to average 3 articles per week, which is a very good rhythm.
+The initial goal was to complete 100 by the end of the year and I achieved that goal.

 I have continued to outsource most of my articles, but I think my writing process is not typical.
 I take the article from the writer as a rough draft and then I change a lot as I go.
 Sometimes I keep very little of what I receive from the writers.